pilancilab/CRONOS/README.md

 # CRONOS: Convex Neural Networks via Operator Splitting

 Welcome to the official implementation for the **CRONOS project**!
+Check out the [paper](https://arxiv.org/abs/2411.01088) for more details.

 ## Overview

 We introduce the **CRONOS** algorithm for convex optimization of two-layer neural networks.
+This repo contains the official JAX implementation of the CRONOS paper, and allows installation has a handy pip package for all your binary classification needs.

 ## CRONOS and CRONOS-AM

-- **CRONOS**: Our primary algorithm, leveraging convex optimization to train two-layer neural networks efficiently at scale.
+- **CRONOS**: Uses convex optimization to train two-layer neural networks efficiently at scale.
 Experiments include fullsize ImageNet, downsampled ImageNet, IMDb, Food, FMNIST, CIFAR-10, MNIST, and synthetic datasets.
-- **CRONOS-AM**: Building on CRONOS, we develop CRONOS-AM which combines CRONOS with alternating minimization.
-This extension allows training of multi-layer networks with arbitrary architectures.
+- **CRONOS-AM**: CRONOS with Alternating Minimization.
+This extension allows training of multi-layer networks with arbitrary architectures (MLP, CNN, GPT, etc.).

 ## Key Features